// ARCHITECTURE / HITL

 The Real Trade-Offs: When HITL Helps and When It Hurts

-HITL adds latency.
+• HITL adds latency.
 Every prediction routed to human review introduces a delay.
 At scale, this can limit throughput and create reviewer-capacity bottlenecks in pipelines that depend on multiple AI agents.

-Reviewer fatigue degrades the model.
+• Reviewer fatigue degrades the model.
 When humans review too many low-stakes predictions, attention decreases, errors slip through, and the feedback loop produces noisy labels that hurt model accuracy.

-Workflow design is as important as the model.
+• Workflow design is as important as the model.
 Confidence thresholds, escalation paths, and reviewer-tooling all determine whether HITL improves or degrades the system.

-The goal isn’t maximum oversight — it’s the right level of oversight for the risk profile.
+• The goal isn’t maximum oversight - it’s the right level of oversight for the risk profile.
 Over-investing in HITL for low-stakes, high-volume decisions wastes resources; under-investing in high-stakes decisions creates production risk.

-Deciding Whether Your System Needs HITL
+Whether Your System Needs HITL

-The decision comes down to three variables: consequence of error, volume of decisions, and current model accuracy.
-HITL is also frequently cited as a responsible AI requirement under frameworks like the EU AI Act, which mandates human oversight for high-risk AI systems — the governance case is real, but it only works if humans meaningfully engage with the system.
+HITL is also frequently cited as a responsible AI requirement under frameworks like the EU AI Act, which mandates human oversight for high-risk systems.

 1. Assess consequence of error